jyutzler/Bridge-Systems/system.md

 It is on over 1NT and 2NT openings.

 Opener rebids:
    * 3♦: no five-card major and at least one four-card major
-   * 3♥ or 3♠: that major
+   * 3♥ or 3♠: five of that major
    * 3NT: no four-card or five-card major

 After 3♦:
-   * 3♥ or 3♠: The other major
+   * 3♥ or 3♠: four of the other major
    * 3NT: signoff
+   * 4♦: 4 of both majors
-   * 4 of that major: signoff
+   * 4 of that major: signoff - usually six cards and three of the other major

 After 3 of a major:
    * 4 of that major: signoff